London Rock Tours > Tour 3 – The BIG One: Monsters of Rock!

 Our morning section covers Rock landmarks in bohemian Soho and the north London neighbourhoods of Camden Town, King’s Cross, Holloway and Islington.

 In Soho and nearby ‘Tin Pan Alley’, Beatle fans can thrill at seeing Macca’s Golden Disc covered office, the flat where he wrote ‘Yesterday’, their Saville theatre, the NEMS office, early club and gig sites, and their fan club offices.
-Here, you’ll see clubs, pubs and studios where future rock ‘gods’ like Zeppelin, the Stones, The Who, Pink Floyd, Queen and Hendrix first strutted their stuff and approved on line drug stores issues laid down songs that three-generations of rock fans have since toe-tapped, head-shook, shower-sung, or a fresh-air guitared to!
+Here, you’ll see clubs, pubs and studios where future rock ‘gods’ like Zeppelin, the Stones, The Who, Pink Floyd, Queen and Hendrix first strutted their stuff and laid down songs that three-generations of rock fans have since toe-tapped, head-shook, shower-sung, or a fresh-air guitared to!
 Legendary names like UFO, Marquee, 100 Club, Roxy and Ronnie Scotts.

 North of the city’s centre you’ll visit trendy Camden Town and Islington of Madness, and ‘Brit-Pop’; seeing the studios where Pink Floyd cut ‘The Wall’ and found their school-kids chorus; where Amy Winehouse ended her short and sad life; where the Clash made ‘London Calling’, and Queen ‘Bohemian Rhapsody’.
 You’ll see where U2’s career got off to an inasuspicious start; where Hendrix burnt his first guitar.